 Guardia Civil and Policía National have dismantled a criminal organization dedicated to trafficking of cocaine in Costa del Sol.
-Seven people have been arrested and more than two kilos of cocaine have been seized.
+Seven people have been detained and more than two kilos of cocaine have been seized.
 The leader worked as a caretaker in a public school in Marbella and had a wealth of more than half a million euros, although the properties were listed in the names of different relatives.

 Furthermore, several vehicles luxury, boats, and more than 10,000 euros in cash have also been seized.